-This is why you feel the slight burning sensation when you put it on, and why you need to wash it off after you’ve waited the allotted amount of time.
+This is why you feel a slight burning sensation when you put it on.
+And why do you need to wash it off after you’ve waited the allotted amount of time?

-Anyone who’s been hit on the arm or the top of the head knows that those areas are much less sensitive than your balls.
+Anyone who’s been hit on the arm or the top of the head knows that those areas are much less sensitive than your armpits.

-So, while you certainly can use Nair on your balls, it’s going to be a very unpleasant situation while having a high chance of causing some serious pain and discomfort along the way.
+So, while you certainly can use Nair on your armpits, it’s going to be a very unpleasant situation while having a high chance of causing some serious pain and discomfort along the way.

 Let’s go back to the question: can you use Nair on your armpits?